• Where to Plant

 When to Harvest Onions

-This post contains affiliate links, clicking on them with not cost you anything extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program!
+This post contains affiliate links, clicking on them will not cost you anything extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program!

 Harvesting Onions

-The reason we love growing our own onions so much is because it is one of the crops that we can grow 100% of our family’s needs!
+This is one of our favorite vegetables to grow.
+We love growing our own onions so much because they are one of the crops that we can grow 100% of our family’s needs!
 I love the fact that over the last 10 years or so we have only bought a couple of onions from the store!!
-Knowing when to harvest onions is really not hard, but there is a bit of a trick to it.
+If you would like to harvest more and bigger onions I would suggest reading my article about growing onion transplants instead of onion sets.

 This week I filmed a 5 minute gardening video tip to help you know when to harvest your onions.
 The video is below!

-Conventional sources will tell you that your onions are ready to harvest when the tops have fallen over.
-But I disagree with that.
-I think that once the tops have fallen over you should wait at least 3 weeks or even as long as 5 weeks before you dig those onions up.
+Conventional sources will tell you that your onions are ready to harvest in late summer when the tops have fallen over.
+However, I think that once the tops have fallen over, wait at least 3 weeks before you dig those onions up.

 When to Harvest Onions 2